-Thus, if sports betting is mostly a matter of calculated risk: making predictions that seem realistic and that offer the highest pay-off, these strategies can help in reducing the risk by statistically analysing the odds you are betting on.
-Taken to the extreme, they are no longer a betting strategy but a full fledged investment plan as pay-offs can, in very rare cases, be 100% certain.
+Sports betting is mostly a matter of calculated risk, i.e., making likely predictions that seem realistic and that offer the highest payoff.
+Good betting strategies can help in reducing the risk by analyzing the lines you are betting on.
+When faithfully implemented, there is a chance that value bets and sure bets may reliably allow you to win.

 A brief reminder on odds and probabilities

-When a bookmaker assigns odds to a specific event, he is in fact expressing the probability of that particular event happening and the price he is willing to pay out to a bettor wagering on it.
+When a bookmaker assigns odds to a specific event, they are, in fact, expressing the probability of that particular event happening and the price he is willing to pay out to a bettor wagering on it.
 Therefore, odds are the price associated with a particular probability and the less probable the event you are betting on, the greater the reward.

-A bookmaker therefore aims to keep odds high, to attract bettors, but not too high so as to not pay out too many winnings should they be correct.
-This calculation can be somewhat tricky, and in certain cases the inaccuracy of the bookmaker’s odds can leave bettors with a “value bet”, that is a bet where the potential winnings are higher than the actual risk you are taking.
+A bookmaker, therefore, aims to keep odds high, to attract bettors, but not too high so as to not pay out too many winnings should bettors win.
+This calculation can be somewhat tricky, and in certain cases, the inaccuracy of the bookmakers’ lines can leave bettors with a “value bet”, or a bet where the potential winnings are higher than the actual risk you are taking.